BenTurg/ChatsAndGames/README.md

 # ChatsAndGames
 Chats and games project.
-Client-server, multi threads, sokets, and more
+Client-server, multi threads, sockets, and more